-With a backdrop of Mount Kilimanjaro, Amboseli National Park represents the best of Kenya.
+With a backdrop of Mount Kilimanjaro, Amboseli National Park shows the best of Kenya.
 Sometimes referred to as the ‘land of giants’, Amboseli is known for its population of big tusker elephants.
 Just a stone’s throw from Nairobi it is a must-see during your adventures in Kenya.

 Lake Naivasha is another natural gem within easy reach of Nairobi.
 A unique Kenya safari experience with large pods of hippos and flocks of flamingos awaits at this freshwater lake in the Great Rift Valley.